Is it assumed I am of sound mind when signing a Will?Get a doctor certificate to confirm that you are of sound mind when you sign your Will

 Yes.
 There is a presumption of sanity.
 It applies to all deeds and gifts signed by you while you are living (inter vivos).

-The law in Australia presumes every person of full age (18 years of age) is capable of managing his or her own affairs.
+The law in Australia presumes every person of full age (18 years of age) can manage his or her affairs.
 This is until the contrary is proven.

 However, where it can be shown that a deed is signed by a person who lacks mental capacity, the deed is voidable at the suit of the person affecting the transaction.
 See